abhishekdixitadobe/AcrobatSignBulkOperations/README.md

 </ul>

 ### Delete Operation
 The delete operation is available to delete the documents associated with agreements.
-To enable the delete operation, please raise the support tickte to sign the retention policy and enable "agreement_retention" flag.
+To enable the delete operation, please raise the support ticket and sign the retention policy with enable "agreement_retention" flag.
 <br>

 ![image](https://github.com/abhishekdixitadobe/AcrobatSignBulkOperations/assets/93244386/b0cf89cd-0b3f-43c5-ab65-51f81badf6c3)